-The stratigraphic sequence of different litho units as established in the lease area from field observations at adjoining mine workings in Tata Steel leasehold area as well as OMC's South Kaliapani and other areas coupled with the drillhole data of GSI are as below:
+The stratigraphic sequence of different litho units as established in the lease area from field observations at adjoining mine workings in TATA STEEL leasehold area as well as OMC's South Kaliapani and other areas coupled with the drill hole data of GSI are as below:

-Surface, 0, m Laterite soil (chromiferous laterite at places) Dolerite Pyroxynite Serpentinite Limonite Chrome ore Sandy soil with quartzite Quartzite 80 m by a thin layer of topsoil.
-The thickness of the topsoil horizon varies between 10 to 25 cm with an average thickness of 15 cm in the area while the laterites/lateritic soil is observed up to 3 m depth.
+Surface, 0, m Laterite soil (Chromiferous laterite at places) Dolerite Pyroxynite Serpentinite Limonite Chrome Ore Sandy soil with Quartzite Quartzite 80 m

+The chromiferous dark brown coloured laterite occurs as a capping over a major part of the mining leasehold followed by a thin layer of top soil.
+The thickness of the top soil horizon varies between 10 to 25 cm with an average thickness of 15 cm in the area while the laterites/lateritic soil is observed up to 3 m depth.